-Enrico Minelli 19 December 2014
+Enrico Minelli, Friday, December 19, 2014

 Growth and inequality are back at the centre of the economic debate.
 This column presents a framework for interpreting Thomas Piketty’s data based on Paul Romer’s model of endogenous growth.
 Two balanced growth regimes are possible in this framework: one (‘merit’) with a low capital–output ratio, a high interest rate, and high growth; and another (‘rent’) with a higher capital–output ratio, a somewhat lower interest rate, and much lower growth.
 An increase in the returns to physical capital accumulation compared to innovation could explain a shift from ‘merit’ to ‘rent’.

-Philippe Bacchetta, Kenza Benhima 24 August 2014
+Philippe Bacchetta, Kenza Benhima, Sunday, August 24, 2014

 Among the various explanations behind global imbalances, the role of corporate saving has received relatively little attention.
 This column argues that corporate saving is quantitatively relevant, and proposes a theory that is consistent with the stylised facts and useful for understanding the current phase of global rebalancing.
 The theory implies that, while the economic contraction originating in developed countries has pushed interest rates towards the zero lower bound, the recent growth slowdown in emerging countries could push them out of it.

-Per Krusell, Tony Smith 01 June 2014
+Per Krusell, Tony Smith, Sunday, June 1, 2014

 Thomas Piketty’s new book has been widely praised for its empirical contribution, but his prediction of rising inequality rests on economic theory.
 This column argues that Piketty’s pessimistic forecast is based on an extreme – and unrealistic – assumption about households’ saving behaviour.
 According to standard theory, the wealth–income ratio would increase only modestly as growth falls, so declining growth would not be a powerful force for generating high inequality.

-Charles Yuji Horioka, Akiko Terada-Hagiwara 25 January 2014
+Charles Yuji Horioka, Akiko Terada-Hagiwara, Saturday, January 25, 2014